Mathile Family Foundation

 Overview

 The Mathile Family Foundation was established in 1989 by Clayton and MaryAnn Mathile following the success of Clay Mathile's leadership of The Iams Company, which he sold to Procter & Gamble in 1999 for $2.3 billion.
-With assets of approximately $265 million as of 2023, the foundation distributes around $13 million annually to support organizations in the Greater Dayton area.
+With assets of approximately $265 million as of 2023, the foundation distributes around $13.5 million annually to support organisations in the Greater Dayton area.
 The foundation's mission is "transforming the lives of those in need through meaningful collaborations that create hope and opportunity," focusing on helping individuals overcome challenges and achieve their full potential.

 Funding Priorities